 The Bioparc also has a play area for the kids and a place to eat.

 Park 2 – Selwo Marina is located in the heart of Benalmadena.
-Selwo is split into 4 main areas, Las Antillas – Dolphins and Sea Lions (including shows), La Hondonada – exotic birds (more shows), Isla de Hielo – Penguins and Amazonia – reptiles and Aligators.
+Selwo is split into 4 main areas, Las Antillas – Dolphins and Sea Lions (including shows), La Hondonada – exotic birds (more shows), Isla de Hielo – Penguins and Amazonia – reptiles and Alligators.
 You can read the full review of the park over at http://herecomethehoopers.com/

 #8 – Cable car – Benalmadena

 This would be a new bucket list tick for us a family as Jamie is yet to go on a cable car.
 The cable car at Benalmadena.
 The cable car takes you to the peak of the mountain some 770 metres up.
 There you will experience stunning views, the journey itself takes 15 minutes.
 Once you arrive at the peak they often have a bird of prey demonstration where you can watch the birds soaring above you.
-There is also three places to eat once at the top.
+There are also three places to eat once at the top.

 I hope that I have inspired you to take a holiday to the Costa Del Sol in Spain.
 I am now feeling like I could hop on a plane tomorrow.
 If you enjoyed my round up please comment below, if you have any other recommendations please do let me know.